 What do you know about Clermont-Ferrand?
 Probably not much.
+But Clermont-Ferrand is one of the oldest cities in France and is a gem that awaits you.
 The central city of Auvergne sits roughly in the middle between Paris and the French Riviera, in the heart of France.
 Surrounded by the massive Massif Central mountain range of extinct volcanoes, historic villages and churches, lakes, and green forests, the little-known region of France has a lot to offer.
 But let’s start with Clermont-Ferrand as the city will likely be your first stop when arriving in the area.
 Wonder what to see: here are our Top Things to do in Clermont-Ferrand.

 Things to Do in Clermont-Ferrand